sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/5000 - preprocessors/1300 - remove-footer.md

 These elements are recognized as "repeating":

-- Elements whose y-extent does not overlap with any variable element on the page
+- Elements whose y-extent doesn't overlap with any variable element on the page
 - Positively incrementing page numbers

 These elements are *not* recognized as "repeating":

 - Elements that change their alignment on alternate pages (for example, page numbers aligned alternately left and right, as in a book)
-- A repeating element that is missing from even one page (for example, from an intentionally blank page).
+- A repeating element that's missing from even one page (for example, from an intentionally blank page).

 Parameters
 ====